nyx-project/vyhub-documentation/docs/central/account.md

 You can also manually top up your VyHub Balance.

 > The minimum top-up amount is 5.00 €.
-Your positive balance will be used to settle costs of the following months.
+Your positive balance will be used to settle the costs of the following months.

 At the beginning of each month, you will receive an email about your outstanding balance.
 The outstanding amount must be topped up, otherwise your instances will be stopped.

-**Supported Payment Methods**

-- PayPal
-- Stripe
-- Paysafecard

 ### Outstanding Balance